That dollar amount results from an 89.3% acceleration compared to $40.1 billion 5 years earlier in 2020.

 - United Fisheries of Kuwait (food)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Kuwait’s unemployment rate average 1.276% in 2021, same as the average 1.276% in 2020 according to statistics from the International Monetary Fund.
+Kuwait’s unemployment rate averaged 2.1% in 2024, equaling the average 2.1% jobless rate in 2023 according to Trading Economics statistics.

 Kuwait’s capital city is Kuwait City.